Western Himalayan subalpine conifer forests: Setting

 The ecoregion forms a belt of coniferous forest covering 39700 sqkm on elevations between 3000 and 3500 m.
 It extends west from the Gandaki River in Nepal, through the Indian states of Uttarakhand, Himachal Pradesh, and Jammu and Kashmir into northern Pakistan.
 This belt of conifers is the highest expanse of woodland to be found on the slopes of the Himalayas, treeless alpine scrub lying just above its ecotopic frontier.
 It is a valuable ecosystem as many Himalayan birds and animals migrate seasonally up and down the mountains spending part of the year in the conifer forests, so conservation is a high priority.

 This ecoregion is drier than the Eastern Himalayan subalpine conifer forests, which receive more moisture from the Bay of Bengal monsoon.

 Flora

 Several distinct forest types are found in this ecoregion.
 Fir trees (Abies spectabilis) in places grow in nearly pure stands.
 In other areas they mix with oaks (Quercus semecarpifolia).
 Rhododendron campanulatum, Abies spectabilis, and birch (Betula utilis) form another common assemblage.
 Elsewhere mixed-conifer forests are made up of Abies spectabilis, blue pine (Pinus wallichiana) and spruce (Picea smithiana).
 Cupressus torulosa and Cedrus deodara are also found here.
+Some parts like the Deva Vatala National Park have shrubbier forests consisting of mangifera indica, Senegalia senegal and others.

-A recently published major new monograph, Conifers Around the World, treats the high-level western Himalayan fir tree as Abies gamblei (apparently, A. spectabilis does not reach this region!)
+A recently published major new monograph, Conifers Around the World, treats the high-level western Himalayan fir tree as Abies gamblei (apparently, Abies spectabilis does not reach this region!)

 Following are some notable conifers present in the area: